SamEdwardes/samedwardes.com/astro-migration/src/content/blog/2023-06-11-vscode-bash-to-terminal/index.md

 ---
-title: How to Send and Execute Code from The Editor to Terminal in VS Code
-authors: sedwardes
-tags: [command line]
+author: Sam Edwardes
+date: 2023-06-11
+description: VS Code has a built in feature that allows you to send code directly from the editor to the terminal.
+By default, it is not assigned to any shortcut.
+You can assign it to a shortcut by adding the following to your `keybindings.json` file.
 keywords:
 - VS Code
 - Terminal
 - Shortcuts
-draft: false
+tags:
+- command line
+title: How to Send and Execute Code from The Editor to Terminal in VS Code
 ---

 VS Code has a built in feature that allows you to send code directly from the editor to the terminal.
 By default, it is not assigned to any shortcut.
 You can assign it to a shortcut by adding the following to your `keybindings.json` file.